 Dr Derek O’Callaghan

-Derek was appointed as a data scientist in Parameter Space in 2015.
-He completed a Ph.D. in Computer Science (University College Dublin, 2014) that was focused on activity in various online social media platforms, using a combination of social network analysis and text analysis methods, and was also awarded an M.Sc. by research by UCD in 2011.
-He has twelve years of industry experience prior to returning to research, in a variety of software engineering roles with companies ranging from startups to larger entities such as Sun Microsystems (now Oracle) and Dresdner-Cetelem Kreditbank (now Commerz Finanz) in Germany.
-His interests lie in machine learning, data analytics, social network analysis, text mining, and software engineering.
-In Parameter Space, he is primarily working on the simulation and classification of transient sources observed by Gaia.
+Derek was appointed as a Data Scientist at Parameter Space in 2015, and subsequently Earth Observation Scientist in 2016.
+He completed a Ph.D. in Computer Science (UCD) in 2014, and was also awarded an M.Sc. by research by UCD in 2011.
+He has sixteen years of industry experience in a variety of data analytics and software engineering roles with companies ranging from startups to larger entities.
+His interests lie in earth observation, remote sensing, data analytics, machine learning, and software engineering.
+In Parameter Space, he is primarily working on the development of services leveraging Earth Observation and remote sensing data sources, having previously developed solutions for the simulation and classification of transient sources observed by Gaia.